MelGerceker/sql-valley-prototype/README.md

 ###  Features
 - 3 beginner SQL challenges: SELECT, WHERE, JOIN.
-- Progressive unlock system: Complete one challenge to unlcok the next one.
+- Progressive unlock system: Complete one challenge to unlock the next one.
 - Live feedback: Check if your answer was correct.
 - Hint system: Progressively reveal missing tokens, or see whether your answer had extra or out of order tokens.
 - Gamified breaks: Includes a mini Dart Game between challenges.